def2c0sm1c/RadioWaveSimulation/README.md

 It's a Python-simulation of how the ionosphere affects radio wave propagation day/night.
-Visualizes reflection, absorption, and whether the transmitted signal reaches the receiver or escapes to space based on user-input frequency and transmitter/receiver locations.Ionospheric Radio Wave Propagation Simulator.
+Visualizes reflection, absorption, and whether the transmitted signal reaches the receiver or escapes to space based on user-input frequency and transmitter/receiver location.

-Features
+Features:

 ---Synthetic Ionospheric Modeling